All for Villages is a Californian non-profit organisation that started in 2006, after the 2004 Tsunami tragedy in Southern Thailand.

 Masters Degree in International Business

-We first came to Thailand in 2000 and tried to create a sanctuary for elephants, but unfortunately that was not to be.
+Gary & Amanda, our Founders, first came to Thailand in 2000 and tried to create a sanctuary for elephants, but unfortunately that was not to be.

-We are incorporated in California as a 501(c)3 non-profit organisation and as such all donations from the US are tax deductible.
+All for Villages is incorporated in California as a 501(c)3 non-profit organisation and as such all donations from the US are tax deductible.

 While in the south we also found a need at the local hospital, and with Dr. Chalerm Chai we have a program for the poor.
 Later we heard of need for HIV prevention help for some pregnant women … then the Burmese school, and you can read about them here on the website.